Psyharsh/Celerium/README.md

 ## Ways of contact:
 Discord: @psystock \
 E-mail: jgraudomont02@gmail.com
+# Is it safe?
+Of course it is!
+It's even open-source, you can find the link to the source on your right, I'm still working on the documentation of the pack.
 # Mods included:
 [Better Mount HUD](https://modrinth.com/mod/better-mount-hud) by [Lortseam](https://modrinth.com/user/Lortseam) (available on 1.1.0+) \
 [Block Entity Render Distance](https://modrinth.com/mod/block-entity-rd/) by [LoLip_p](https://modrinth.com/user/LoLip_p) \